plagache/DSLR/formula.md

 i eme element of the j eme feature xij

-this the difference between our model prediction and the actual target i being an index it is the difference between the hypothesis hθ(xi) and the actual target yi ` diff = (hθ(xi) − yi) `
+this is the difference between our model prediction and the actual target i being an index it is the difference between the hypothesis hθ(xi) and the actual target yi ` diff = (hθ(xi) − yi) `